mrVandermond/0x-test-assignment/README.md

 current temperature and first daily forecast compares and adjusted if needed.

 I think the better solution is changing the API response on server, but this is not the case.

+#### Range meter 10-day forecast
+I've checked how range meter should work on the IPhone and there is the clip which shows the range and background gradient is under.
+As a result user see only part of the gradient in accordance with forecast.
+I've tries to use clip-path here to implement similar behavior, but unfortunately `rect` css function isn't supported wider enough.
+So, I leaved it as is to get as much as possible browser support and user will see whole gradient everywhere.

+I think it's better solution instead of hurt some user experience.

 ### Folder structure
 I split files to meaningful folders for quick navigation and focusing.
 Here they are: